September 20, 2019

 In McLuhan’s view, artists deal in simulacra: in creating or programming our relationship to the external world.
 Perhaps, when the content takes a back seat to the medium, that all art is just the manipulation of the medium.
 McLuhan does assert that the “serious artist is the only person able to encounter technology with impunity,” seemingly because she is intimately aware of the medium because she uses it to order reality.

-Herein, Mailer becomes like the epic poet recounting the heroic expansion of humanity into space.
+In Fire, Mailer becomes like the epic poet recounting the heroic expansion of humanity into space.
 It’s interesting to note that Mailer does not seem to question the undertaking of the moonshot itself, but the scientific zeitgeist used to accomplish it.
 The astronauts seem less like humans and more like cyborgs — reducing any heroic and vital qualities to that of programming: “A human being totally determined is a machine”; and earlier: “Obviously, the natural aim of technology was to make intuition obsolescent, and Armstrong was a shining knight of technology.”
 For Mailer, the entire NASA apparatus was a horrific culmination of engineering that looked “to the day when all of mankind would yet be part of one machine, with mechanical circuits, social flesh circuits, and combined electromagnetic and thought-transponder circuits, an instrument of divine endeavor put together by a Father to whom one might no longer be able to pray since the ardors of His embattled voyage could have driven Him mad.”
-This resonates with McLuhan’s proclamation that “Nature from now on has to be programmed.”
+To me, this idea resonates with McLuhan’s proclamation that “Nature from now on has to be programmed.”

 In other words, for McLuhan we live in a programmed world in which we are part of the program, like a cybernetic loop.
 For Mailer, it’s the moment of crisis that’s definitive: “He cannot define himself in any environment which has been programmed for him.
 He can only define himself by getting into situations which are brand new for him.”
 This is the opposite of NASA’s approach to the moon landing, where every contingency is calculated and programmed, including the astronauts, so that they become like computers who were unaware of their own programming and cannot think beyond it.
 For Mailer, the moon landing represented the apotheosis of technology worship which coded out the magic of the existential moment by predicting and programming the future.
 The space race has killed the Hemingways and replaced them with the Armstrongs.